-2 Clicking the Export button exports the log to the location set in System Preferences, "Job Log Preferences" on page 56.

-- 3 Click the Close button in the upper right corner to close System Log. -
+- 2 Clicking the Export button exports the log to the location set in System Preferences, "Job Log Preferences" on page 58. - 3 Click the Close button in the upper right corner to close System Log. - "Log Tab" on page 144

-Closing the OptiLink Application
+Closing the IntelliTuneX Application